7.1 Handicap Committee

 - Only increase a player’s Handicap Index by up to 5.0 strokes above the player’s Low Handicap Index, unless there are exceptional circumstances.
 Such circumstances could include a player who has a long-term illness or injury preventing them from playing golf at the level previously attained.

-7.1a/1 – Resetting a Player’s Handicap Index by Adjusting the Most Recent 20 Score Differentials Applying an adjustment to each of the most recent 20 Score Differentials in the player’s scoring record will ensure that the impact of the adjustment remains after the next score is submitted, gradually diluting as more scores are submitted.
+7.1a/1 – Resetting a Player’s Handicap Index by Adjusting the Most Recent 20 Score Differentials Applying an adjustment to each of the most recent 20 Score Differentials in the player’s scoring record will ensure that the impact of the adjustment remains after the next score is submitted, gradually diluting the impact of the adjustment as more scores are submitted.
 As an example, a player has a Handicap Index of 10.3 and the Handicap Committee decides to adjust this to 9.3 because recent scores suggest that the player is rapidly improving.
 Using this example, the Handicap Committee would apply a -1 adjustment to each of the most recent 20 Score Differentials and the impact of this adjustment on the final calculation is illustrated in the tables below:

 |